juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "This slave understands," Korr nodded affirmatively.
 "This slave shall make it so."

 And with that said, Korr disappeared in a haze flash.
-The girl stroked her chin, and licked her lips once again as a sense of morbid intoxication washed over her.
+The girl stroked her chin and licked her lips once again as a sense of morbid intoxication washed over her.
 "It's been some time since by blade has spilt blood.
 You poor boy, don't disappoint me."

 ____